kraltendorf/HopBox/README.md

 google colab code for cone detection (please read the README), color correction, barcode reading, and data output pipeline, as well as various r scripts for analyzing the data, running analyses of variance, calculating heritability, creating figures, and optimizing cone sample numbers.

 ### Additional Online Resources
-please visit our [Publicly Available HopBox Resources folder] (https://drive.google.com/drive/folders/137de5nLf2781ed__zGgdpxRoeVoNl9d4?usp=share_link) to download the model (too big for GitHub), access the training and test images that were used, and to download a set of images to test the pipeline.
+please visit our [Publicly Available HopBox Resources Folder](https://drive.google.com/drive/folders/137de5nLf2781ed__zGgdpxRoeVoNl9d4?usp=share_link) to download the model (too big for GitHub), access the training and test images that were used, and to download a set of images to test the pipeline.